Bestwood duo jailed for violent robbery spree which resulted in officers and police dog being stabbed

-Two Bestwood men, who went on a robbery rampage in the Radford, Bulwell and Nuthall which left officers and a police dog stabbed have been sentenced to a combined total of 31 years in prison.
+Two Bestwood men, who went on a robbery rampage which resulted in officers and a police dog being stabbed have been sentenced to a combined total of 31 years in prison.

 Nathan Whyler, 30, and Dwain Claude West, 26, of Pedmore Valley in Bestwood, appeared at Nottingham Crown Court today (Thursday, October 11) having previously pleaded guilty to three robberies, attempted robbery and aggravated vehicle taking.